Aim: We aimed to identify new plasma biomarkers for the diagnosis of Pulmonary Tuberculosis

 SEQUEST-HT to identify mass spectra to peptides.
 The predictive abilities of combinations of host

-markers were investigated by general discriminant analysis (GDA), with leave-one-out cross-validation.
+markers were investigated by General Discriminant Analysis (GDA), with Leave-One-Out Cross-

-grouped cases correctly classified and original grouped cases correctly classified is greater than or equal
+classified and original grouped cases correctly classified is greater than or equal to 91.7%.

 Conclusion: We successfully identified five candidate biomarkers for immunodiagnosis of PTB in